Home

 -

-Do not panic.
-Call for help immediately.
+- Do not panic.
+Call for help

-Examine the child
+- Examine the child if the airway

-Start CPR if necessary.
+- Start CPR if necessary.
+Be cautious

-Be cautious not to contact any chemicals.
+not to contact any chemicals.

-If the child is unconscious
+- If the child is unconscious but

-a lateral position.
+position.

-Bring along with
+- Bring along with any vomitus

-any vomitus and remains of drugs taken when seeking medical treatment.
+and remains of drugs taken when seeking medical treatment.

 CALLING FOR HELP